Drug-Induced Immune Hemolytic Anemia

 Which specialist evaluates it?
 The hematologist evaluates the behavior of the blood and the allergist contributes when sensitivity to a drug is suspected.
 If these symptoms appear while using a medication, it is advisable to discuss it promptly with a professional.

-Specialties that treat drug-induced immune hemolytic anemia
+Data on 35 doctors who treat drug-induced immune hemolytic anemia

 Treatment by city